simplifiedcourses/simplifiedcourses.github.io/_posts/2023-02-22-observable-state-in-smart-components.md

 The `toggleCollapse()` function also looks dirty: It feels like we should abstract away the BehaviorSubject.

-The good thing is the template looks way cleaner: We can extract logic from the template into the ViewModel and we only have one subscription.
+The good thing is, the template looks clean: We can extract logic from the template into the ViewModel and we only have one async pipe with one subscription.

 ```html
 <ng-container *ngIf="vm$|async as vm">